Globe Discount City: Downturn and Closure

-United Mercantile / Walgreens closed all of the Danburg locations in 1970 as its aging mid-sized department stores were under competition from shopping mall anchors and newer big-box stores.
+United Mercantile / Walgreens closed all of the Danburg locations in 1971/2 as its aging mid-sized department stores were under competition from shopping mall anchors and newer big-box stores.
 By 1976, Globe stores were underperforming and around 40% of sales were going to the leased areas of the stores.
 Walgreens ended the Globe-branded check cashing card and internal credit system in favor of bank credit cards to help efficiency.
 The final three stores were opened in San Antonio early in 1977 to double the number of stores from three to six in the city.
 But later that same year, Walgreens reported lower earnings partly due to the financial downturn of its Globe store unit.
 Losses were at $10 million in 1977 when Walgreens decided to exit the big-box space in 1978 closing or transferring all of its Globe Discount City locations by July 1978.
 Transactions were made to convert 14 locations to Kmarts and 8 locations became FedMart stores.
 A number of locations which weren't transferred hosted auction sales to dispense with fixtures and any remaining inventory.
 However, one location in McAllen remained as an independently-run Globe Discount City Store that operated for 20 more years closing at the end of 1999.
+Hilco/Great American Group of Chicago liquidated the inventory of the last Globe Discount location during November of December of 1999.